WPAZ: Sale

 Having been dark for more than a year, the new operators found it difficult to find 'takers' willing to advertise on the new WPAZ.
 On October 28, 2011, WPAZ changed its call sign to WBZH.
 The station referred to itself as "The Buzz, 1370 AM".
 This did little to improve the station's fortunes.
 On Wednesday, November 14, 2012, the station went silent again due to lack of funding and control revered back to Four Rivers Community Broadcasting, which had backed the WPAZPA effort financially.

 On January 25, 2013, the station changed back to the original WPAZ call sign.
-Mitchell Scott died of leukemia on March 17, 2013 at the age of 56.
+Mitchell Scott died of leukemia on March 17, 2013, at the age of 56.

-On April 26, 2013 an application was filed with the FCC to change the License status of the station to Non-Commercial Educational (NCE) which was approved by the FCC.
-On another STA application approved on August 7, 2013, a major cleanup and renovation project was completed along with the installation of a new transmitter and new processing equipment.
+On April 26, 2013, an application was filed with the FCC to change the License status of the station to non-commercial educational (NCE) which was approved by the FCC.
+On another special temporary authority application approved on August 7, 2013, a major cleanup and renovation project was completed along with the installation of a new transmitter and new processing equipment.